About art centres

 Art Centres are important community places.
 They are innovative and vibrant creative spaces where culture is kept strong, passed on between old and young, and places where Aboriginal people can share their arts and culture with the world.

-Art Centres are dependent on the income they earn because government funding only pays for some of their operational costs.
-Some are centres are mobile such as Tjanpi Desert Weavers and Maruku Arts but they are all Aboriginal owned.
+Art centres are dependent on the income they earn because government funding only pays for some of their operational costs.
+Some art centres are mobile such as Tjanpi Desert Weavers and Maruku Arts but they are all Aboriginal owned.